Find Trade Colleges

 Best Rocky Mountains Region Schools for Affordable Quality for an Associate in Architectural Engineering

 Our analysis found Brigham Young University - Idaho to be the best value school for architectural engineering technology students who want to pursue a associate degree in the Rocky Mountains Region .
-BYU - I is a very large private not-for-profit school located in the town of Rexburg.
+BYU - I is a fairly large private not-for-profit school located in the distant town of Rexburg.

-Out-of-state tuition fees for undergraduate students at BYU - I are $4,536 per year.
+The average tuition and fees for an out-of-state undergraduate student at BYU - I are $4,536 a year.

-Read full report on Architectural Engineering Technology at Brigham Young University - Idaho
+Full Architectural Engineering Technology at Brigham Young University - Idaho Report

-Out of the 2 schools in the Rocky Mountains Region that were part of this year’s ranking, Front Range Community College landed the # 2 spot on the list.
-FRCC is a fairly large public school located in the large suburb of Westminster.
+A rank of #2 on this year’s list means Front Range Community College is a great value for architectural engineering technology students working on their associate degree.
+FRCC is a fairly large public school located in the suburb of Westminster.

 FRCC undergraduate students pay an average of $15,776 in tuition and fees each year.

-Read full report on Architectural Engineering Technology at Front Range Community College
+Full Architectural Engineering Technology at Front Range Community College Report

 Best Architectural Engineering Technology Colleges by State

-Explore the best architectural engineering technology schools for a specific state in the Rocky Mountains region.
+Explore the best architectural engineering technology colleges for a specific state in the Rocky Mountains region.

 Architectural Engineering Technology Related Majors for AE Tech